Buy Silver Coins and Silver Bars

 Graded silver coins carry numismatic value, generally for their condition and/or

-two most well known grading companies are PCGS and NGS.
-For instance, Gainesville
+well known grading companies are PCGS and NGS.
+For instance, Gainesville Coins carry's

 Silver Eagle Coins.

-years there has been an increase in the number of mints producing larger sized coins
+there has been an increase in the number of mints producing larger sized coins such

-the premium paid over spot for a silver coin declines as the weight increases.
+over spot for a silver coin declines as the weight increases.
+Silver bullion includes non-graded silver coins.

 Many national mints produce silver coins for both the numismatic market and the